xtoph85/olap4ovm/README.md

 olap4ovm-UI
 ==============

-This is a simple UI to perform OLAP functions on a graph.
+This is a simple UI to perform OLAP functions on graphs, written with VaadinFramework.

 Workflow